ShoumikSaha/DRSM/docs/readme.md

 ## PACE Dataset
 This dataset contains over 15.5K benign raw executables collected from different free websites.
 See our paper for a specific breakdown.

-In the `dataset' folder, there are `.csv` files with website names, for example, `sourceforge.csv`.
+In the `dataset` folder, there are `.csv` files with website names, for example, `sourceforge.csv`.
 These csv files contain website URLs to download the executables from along with their MD5 hash.
 We will continue updating this dataset and extend it.